arielhp/accept-a-card-payment/README.md

 **2. Follow the server instructions on how to run:**

-Run the Node server in `using-webhooks`:
+Run the Node server:

 ```
-cd using-webhooks/server/node # there's a README in this folder with instructions
+cd accepting-a-card-payment/server # there's a README in this folder with instructions
 npm install
 npm start
 ```